survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 Before writing your own package, investigate existing packages: you may find that a new package is not required and you can contribute to a thriving one or even use it as is.
 Even forking an existing package can be a good option that may save you a lot of work.

-You'll learn how npm packages are structured in the next chapter.
+You’ll learn how npm packages are structured in the next chapter.